1j01/columns/README.md

 Part of the [Bad Box Art](http://jams.gamejolt.io/badboxart) game jam.

+Controls: Arrow keys or WASD.
+You can double jump, even after walking off a column.
+Press R to generate a new level.

 ![Box art depicting some columns, some gems, and a man with his legs out in a ridiculous manour](boxart.jpg)